Test and Activate a Copilot

 If you’re a Salesforce admin or developer, you understand how important it is to test new technology and software before releasing it to users.

-Simulate a Conversation with the Copilot
+Simulate a Conversation with Agentforce

-After the copilot is done working on her request, it provides the exact response Linda was looking for: a summary of the Acme opportunity.
+After the assistant is done working on her request, it provides the exact response Linda was looking for: a summary of the Acme opportunity.
 Linda reviews the list of actions the reasoning engine triggered to get that response.
 Everything looks good, so her first test was a success!
-She continues this process until she’s covered all the necessary test cases to ensure a good experience for her copilot users.
+She continues this process until she’s covered all the necessary test cases to ensure a good experience for her assistant users.

 Monitor and Troubleshoot User Interactions